What To Expect

 Is FCC handicap accessible?

 Yes.
 Each of the entrances are handicap accessible and reserved parking is available near each entrance as well.
-As part of our Widening Our Welcome work, we are in the process of renovating our restrooms to make sure that they are accessible, too!
+(Our sanctuary and Education Wing restrooms are accessible, too!)

 We're excited to see you!
 During the welcome at the beginning of worship, you’ll be invited to fill out a guest card.
 Feel free to give us as much or as little information as you’d like, and we’ll look forward to connecting with you after your visit.
-Our pastor, Russ Peterman, will also be available to meet you following worship.
+Our interim minister, David Ernat, will also be available to meet you following worship.
 Please be sure to introduce yourself to him.
+Our elders are also available after worship for private prayer.